Skip to main content

 In coordination with the RECOVER Initiative announcement on September 15, 2021, the NIH invited RECOVER Initiative stakeholders to join NIH leadership in a public briefing to discuss the announcement and address questions from the community.
 The briefing was led by Dr. Amy Patterson (NIH – NHLBI), with Dr. Stuart Katz (NYU, Principal Investigator of the RECOVER Clinical Science Core), Emily Taylor (Solve M.E.), and Dr. Lenora Johnson (NIH – NHLBI), who addressed more than 550 virtual attendees and answered questions about the RECOVER Initiative.

-A transcript of the event is available here (PDF, 137 KB).
+The video is no longer available, but a transcript of the event is available here (PDF, 10 pages).

 During COVID-19 Grand Rounds hosted by the NIH Health Care Systems Research Collaboratory on July 23, 2021, representatives of Survivor Corps presented their efforts to conduct research with their online community of 170,000 individuals affected by COVID-19.
 Survivor Corps is a grassroots movement using its members’ collective experience to build a repository of data sets and research tools to support COVID-19 research, including studies on PASC and Long COVID.